-For example, if you choose to password-protect the WordPress category, you’ll have the option to set one (or more passwords).
+If you choose to password-protect the WordPress category, you’ll have the option to set one (or more passwords).

 Click the Add New Category button to continue.

-Out of the box, WordPress only lets you categorize posts.
+Tip: Out of the box, WordPress only lets you categorize posts.
 If you’d like to categorize your WordPress pages, you’ll need to install a free plugin to hide WordPress pages like your homepage.